beeman/domino-on-vagrant/TUTORIAL.md

 Another option is to install a tool like dnsmasq that can locally point the domain domino.dev to the IP address of the server.
 Check [this page](http://passingcuriosity.com/2013/dnsmasq-dev-osx/) to get you started.

+### Domino

+You can start / stop the Domino server from inside the guest.

+    sudo /etc/init.d/rc_domino start # / stop

+You can even enter an interactive console monitor!

+    sudo /etc/init.d/rc_domino monitor

 ## Configuration